erykjj/jwlmanager/README.md

 ## Purpose

-This application allows for viewing and performing various operations on a *.jwlibrary* backup file (created from within the **JW Library** app[^1]: Personal Study > Backup and Restore > Create a backup).
-This resulting modified *.jwlibrary* file can then be restored within the app.
+This application allows for viewing and performing various operations on the *user* data stored in a *.jwlibrary* backup file (created from within the **JW Library** app[^1]: Personal Study > Backup and Restore > Create a backup).
+A modified *.jwlibrary* file can then be restored within the app.

 In addition to the main functions of exporting, importing, and deleting, the application can also clean up any residual/unused records from the database and re-index the various tables within the database.